A Derivation of Intelligence from Guided Relation-Creation

 The contact-sites are the places where viability-relevant reality must be preserved in this structure.

-18. Entry
+17. Entry

-The first contact-site is the relation from reality to guidance:
+The first contact-site is entry.

-If a viability-relevant difference exists in the world but produces no relevant difference in guidance, then the system cannot act according to that difference.
+If a viability-relevant difference exists in the world, but produces no relevant difference in guidance, then the system cannot act according to that difference.

 Formally: